• About

 Coleus: Colorful Shade Plants Easily Grown From Seed or Cuttings

 Coleus are known for their colorful leaves and are a great addition to shaded or part-sun areas of your garden.
-There are some cultivars that are more tolerant of sun, so be sure to read the labels on your selected varieties.
+Some cultivars are more tolerant of sun, so be sure to read the labels on your selected varieties.
 Here is a list of some of the sun-loving varieties.

-Cultivars can have wavy leaves, smooth edged leaves, or serrated leaves and come in colors from pink, green, chartreuse, cream, orange, red, yellow, maroon, pink, purple, and more.
+Cultivars can have wavy, smooth-edged, or serrated leaves and come in many colors, including pink, green, chartreuse, cream, orange, red, yellow, maroon, pink, purple, and more.

 See a container garden for the shade that includes coleus.